-There are a multitude of reasons why couples split up, but Debbie and Matt, although they lived together for a long time, might have had mis-matched expectations about what their married life would be like.
+There is a multitude of reasons why couples split up… Debbie and Matt, although they lived together for a long time, might have had mismatched expectations about what their married life would be like.
 This can be the same for newer couples, especially if they haven’t had a specific conversation.

 “Neither of these assumptions is in any way wrong.
 The problem, however, is when the two people getting married don’t talk about their expectations.
 One partner goes in thinking, say, “This is going to be awesome: once we’re married, the sex is going to get way kinkier because the trust is going to be so much stronger between us!”
 The other partner goes in thinking, “This is awesome: I’m never going to have to travel alone again.
 We’ll go places together!”